-Through the school closures, quarantines, and virtual learning brought on by the COVID-19 pandemic, people around the globe have realized the immense amount of work and dedication that teachers put into their jobs day in and day out on behalf of their students.
-Many people are even feeling inspired to go out of their way to say thank you.
+When students were home during the school closures, quarantines, and virtual learning brought on by the COVID-19 pandemic, more people than ever before have realized the immense amount of work and dedication that teachers put into their jobs day in and day out on behalf of their students.
+More and more people are even feeling inspired to go out of their way to say thank you.

 Whether you’re celebrating Teacher Appreciation Week, Teacher Appreciation Day, the end of the school year, or just want to say thank you to a teacher, we’ve got you covered!

 Here are 14 ways to thank your teacher:

 Get together with other students and families to make a photo collage message that thanks a teacher or your school’s entire staff!
 Simply plan and coordinate a message among your group, take your pictures, and put them together for your teacher or faculty!

 Here’s an example of a thank you collage from some students at Lake View High School:

 Whip out a phone or open up a computer and record a personal thank you message for your teacher!
 Share memorable moments, ways they’ve impacted you, something specific you’ve learned, or just your favorite thing about being in their class.